ArthurGareginyan/header-and-footer-scripts-inserter/readme.txt

 = Q. Where to share any ideas or suggestions to make the plugin better? =
 A. Please send me email [arthurgareginyan@gmail.com](mailto:arthurgareginyan@gmail.com).

+= Q. I love this plugin!
+Can I help somehow? =
+A. Yes, any financial contributions are welcome!
+Just visit my website and click on the donate link, and thank you!
+[My website](http://www.arthurgareginyan.com/donate.html)

 == Screenshots ==
 1. Plugin’s page.
-Section "Header Section".
-2. Plugin’s page.
-Section "Footer Section".
-3. Plugin’s page with Google Tag Manager code added and saved.
+2. Plugin’s page with Google Tag Manager code added.

 == Other Notes ==